khdavidson/r-intro-course/README.md

 Intro to R course for DFO Stock Assessment (sockeye) Spring 2020

-Classes are aimed at a very beginning level.
+Classes are aimed at a beginner level (no previous R).
 Feel free to use.
 Code comes with no guarantees.
 Raw data used in this course are not available.